kermitt2/delft/Readme.md

 We use the dataset developed and presented by A. Athar in the following article:

-Awais Athar.
+[2] Awais Athar.
 "Sentiment Analysis of Citations using Sentence Structure-Based Features".
 Proceedings of the ACL 2011 Student Session, 81-87, 2011. http://www.aclweb.org/anthology/P11-3015

 For a given scientific article, the task is to estimate if the occurrence of a bibliographical citation is positive, neutral or negative given its citation context.
+Note that the dataset, similarly to the Toxic Comment classification, is highly unbalanced (86% of the citations are neutral).

 In this example, we formulate the problem as a 3 class regression (`negative`. `neutral`, `positive`).
 To train the model: